Banknotes of the Philippine peso: Ang Bagong Lipunan Series (1973–1996)

 The Ang Bagong Lipunan Series (literally, ”The New Society Series") is the name used to refer to Philippine banknotes issued by the Central Bank of the Philippines from 1973 to 1985.
 It was succeeded by the New Design Series of banknotes.
 The lowest denomination of the series is 2-piso and the highest is 100-piso.

-After the declaration of Proclamation № 1081 by President Ferdinand Marcos on September 23, 1972, the Central Bank was to demonetize the English Series banknotes in 1974, pursuant to Presidential Decree 378.
+After the declaration of Proclamation № 1081 by President Ferdinand Marcos Sr. on September 23, 1972, the Central Bank was to demonetize the English Series banknotes in 1974, pursuant to Presidential Decree No. 168, later amended by Presidential Decree 378.
 All the unissued Pilipino Series banknotes (except the one peso banknote) were sent back to the De La Rue plant in London for overprinting the watermark area with the words "ANG BAGONG LIPUNAN" and oval geometric safety design.
 The one peso bill was replaced with the two peso bill, which features the same elements of the demonetized Pilipino series one peso bill.

 On September 7, 1978, the Security Printing Plant in Quezon City was inaugurated to produce the banknotes.

-The banknotes were still legal tender even after the introduction of the New Design Series banknotes, however it is seldom used after the EDSA Revolution.
-The banknotes were eventually demonetized on February 2, 1993 (but can still be exchange with legal tender currency to the Central Bank until February 1, 1996) after clamors that the banknotes can be used to buy votes for the 1992 Presidential Elections.
+The banknotes were still legal tender even after the introduction of the New Design Series banknotes, however they were seldom used after the People Power Revolution.
+The banknotes were eventually demonetized on February 2, 1993 (but could still be exchanged with legal tender currency to the Central Bank until February 1, 1996) after clamors that the banknotes could be used to buy votes for the 1992 Presidential Elections.